rmastand/MODProducer/README.md

 #### Check that you have the correct Jet energy correction factors (for Jet analysis)

-If using 2010 or 2011 data, all these corrections are in the ```data/JEC``` folder and are properly implemented in the EDProducer source files.
-If using simulated data, see the "Notes about JEC" section before proceding.
+If using 2010 or 2011 (real or simulated) data, all these corrections are in the ```data/JEC``` folder and are properly implemented in the EDProducer source files.
+Otherwise, see the "Notes about JEC" section before proceding.

   Now analyze the files!
 If you've downloaded all the AOD files, run: